TomerFi/slackin_docker/CONTRIBUTING.md

 ## Chat
 Feel free to join the project's public
 [Slack Channel](https://tomfi.slack.com/messages/CKBC77Q5B)</br>
-GitHub is integrated with the channel and will keep its members updated.
+GitHub is integrated with this channel and will keep its members updated.

 ## Code of Conduct
 The code of conduct can be found [here](CODE_OF_CONDUCT.md).